holdenlee/holdenlee.github.io/posts/index.md

 I will be at the [IAS](http://math.ias.edu) in Fall 2019 to participate in the special year on Theoretical Machine Learning.
 In Spring 2020, I will be starting as a Phillip Griffiths Research Assistant Professor in [Mathematics at Duke University](https://math.duke.edu/).

+*Please do not contact me about jobs in finance.*

 # Basic Info

 * Education: